shubhaminit/Turn-Based-Strategy-Game/README.md

 3. The `shoot` makes player fire the gun at the enemy.
 It takes one action point.
 4. The `grenade` throws a grenade at the enemy and deals damege at splash.
 It takes one action point.
 5. The `sword` works on close range and kills enemy in one short.
 It takes one action point.
-6. The `interact` interacts with any object fallen on the ground.
+6. The `interact` interacts with any object on the ground marked with green color.
 It takes one action point.

 Then there is an **END TURN** option on the top-right corner which is used if you don't want to use your turns or all of your turns are used.